sethteo/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Views the client based on the given index as well as a prefix `c`
     - Pros:
         * Easier to implement.
         * Built in OOP fashion with a parent `ViewCommand` class, this allows us to expand to other `View` methods such as `ViewMeeting` in the future
+* **Alternative 2:** Views the client based on client's name
+    - Pros:
+        * More intuitive to search.
+    - Cons:
+        * Very similar to the current `Find` feature
+        * Harder to implement due to bugs that could come from a `String` input.

 ### Release v1.3